Posted on 1 Comment

 The growth of the middle class and the Industrial Revolution contributed to a greater interest in domestic life.
 Those with means took an interest in the home as a place of privacy and of order, away from the chaotic and bustling cities.
 The upper and middle classes strove for a stylish and well-appointed home.
 The Victorian parlor, often the foremost room of the home, became the epicenter of entertaining.

-Victorian Sofa
+Victorian sofa

 Most of the other rooms in a Victorian home were partitioned off and considered off limits to the public.
 During this period, people decorated these public spaces lavishly, as a display of wealth and class.
 Victorian living rooms became visually rich and intricate spaces.
 In fact, bare rooms were considered very poor taste, so lavish and complex patterns made their way to wallpapers, tapestries, floor coverings, upholstery and even ceilings.
 Oriental carpets, as well as woven machine made carpets with ornate patterns became very popular for those who could afford them.